Charity and Homelessness

 Separate the WC into groups and distribute the HO on 'Differing Opinions of Beggars.'
 Instruct the Ss to read 4 different statements on beggars and begging.
 "Decide, in your groups, who is sympathetic and who is unsympathetic towards beggars and begging, based on their statements.
 Also, think about and discuss which statement is closest to your personal opinion on begging and why?"
 Bring the groups together for WC FB. --Focus on James Foster's opinionated statement.
 "Who thinks that most homeless people, and beggars, choose to be homeless and live the difficult life of begging?"
 Elicit the Ss' reasons for why, and why not, to the question.
 Bring up the T's own personal experiences of the homeless in Tempe, Phoenix, AZ and many of the cities in southern California and south Texas. --Focus on Edilson Gomes' opinionated statement.
 "Who thinks that the problem of homelessness and begging is connected with drugs and drug use?"
 Elicit the Ss' reasons for why, and why not, to the question. --Focus on Ana Martin's opinionated statement.
 "Who thinks that the government should be more involved in solving the problem of begging and helping the homeless?"
 Elicit the Ss' reasons for why, and why not, to the question.

 Lead the WC through a thought-experiment: --"How do you feel when you see a homeless person?"
 Reference the previous GW activity, on 'Differing Opinions of Beggars.'
 "Do you do anything about those feelings?" --"If you were homeless, how would you feel and what would you do all day?"
 Write on the WB HIDDEN ISSUE and INVISIBLE.
 Elicit from the WC the following: "Is homelessness a 'hidden' issue for society and are homeless people 'invisible'?"
 Inform the WC that they are going to watch a video on this very issue.
 "You are going to watch a video on a social experiment.
 In this experiment, a person's family members (mother, father, uncle, cousin, etc.) are dressed up as homeless and placed on a sidewalk.
 The question is, does the [son/nephew/cousin] recognize the [mother/father/uncle/cousin], or do they walk past them?
-Watch what happens and the response from the participants in this experiment."
+Watch what happens and the response from the participants in this experiment.
+Do they recognize their 'homeless' relative or not?"
 Youtube: Make Them Visible [3:34] https://www.youtube.com/watch?v=RMw7zDr5JLo Following a viewing of the clip, elicit a general response from the WC.
 Do they think they would have also walked past their [mother/father/uncle/cousin]?
 What about the participants' responses?
 "Based on this social experiment, would we say that homeless people are 'visible' or 'invisible' to society?"

 Reference the Ss to the pre-lesson reading task (on charitable police in London).
 Expand upon the pre-lesson comprehension questions [How are the British police 'helping' the homeless in this article?; Do you consider the 'help,' that the British police are providing, as a proper solution to the homelessness problem?] --"Based on this article, what do you think is the London Metropolitan police's general opinion about the homeless in London?
 Are they ignoring them, arresting them, or trying to help them?"
 (T's Answer: both arresting and trying to help them, depending on the situation) Refer to James Foster's opinionated statement, in the earlier activity. --"Do you think this approach, by the London police, actually encourages homeless people to continue to live on the streets and beg for money?
 Why or why not?
 Do you think the police can, and should, do more to help the homeless in London?
 How?
 Or why not?"
 In the Ss' groups, have them brainstorm and come up with at least 4 ways for how the government could help the growing homelessness problem that Turkey is currently facing (partly due to the Syrian refugee crisis).
 "What steps do you think the government should take to solve the growing problem of begging?
 How can the government help the homeless here in Turkey?"
 Following group discussion, bring everyone together for WC FB.
 Write some of the Ss' answers on the WB, under the header POSSIBLE SOLUTIONS TO HOMELESSNESS.